markazerdd/katacoda-scenarios-1/service-level-objectives/step4.md

 ## Set the SLO

 Next we set the SLO target percentage and time window we are measuring against.
-Select 99% over a 7 day time window.
+Click to add a new target and select 99% over a 7 day time window.
 You can also set an optional warning target (like 99.1% for example).

 ![Time Window](/datadog/scenarios/service-level-objectives/assets/time-window.png)

-This means that we are setting an SLO to say that 99% of the requests customers make for managing their cart must be successful over the past 7 days.
-You can even use this as your title!
+This means that we are setting an SLO to say that `99% of the requests customers make for managing their cart must be successful over the past 7 days`.
+Set this as the title of your SLO.

 *Optionally, you can add a description and tag your SLO.*